Deer Hunting

 Deer Hunting Pressure

-In 2021-2022 we had a total of 392 deer hunters.
-This included the archery, muzzloader, and the firearms deer seasons in Missouri, Kansas, and Iowa.
+In 2022-2023 we had a total of 392 deer hunters.
+This included archery, muzzleloader, and the firearms deer seasons in Missouri, Kansas, and Iowa.

-If all 392 deer hunters hunted at the same time, that would average 429 acres per deer hunter.
-Not all of our land has a huntable deer population, but most of it does.
+If all 392 deer hunters hunted at the same time, that would average 408 acres per deer hunter.
+Not all our land has a huntable deer population, but most of it does.

-Below is a deer hunting pressure report for the 2021 – 2022 season for gun, muzzleloader and archery with the number of counties, acreage and number of deer spots listed by each state.
+Below is a deer hunting pressure report for the 2022 – 2023 season for gun, muzzleloader, and archery with the number of counties, acreage and number of deer spots listed by each state.

 KANSAS